How Can a 'Bucket' Company Reduce my Tax?

 Family Trust.

 How does this work in practice?
-You run your business via a Trust.
-The Trust makes a profit and then distributes this
+You run your business or Medical Service Entity

-is no one left on low marginal tax rates then the trust then distributes the balance of the income to the ‘bucket’ company.
-The
+children.
+This is to use up their low marginal tax rates.
+When there is no one left on low marginal tax rates then the trust then

-‘bucket’ company then pays a flat rate of tax currently 25% for the 2022 financial year.
-For example: Let's
+distributes the balance of the income to the ‘bucket’ company.
+The ‘bucket’ company then pays a flat rate of tax currently

-say , mum and dad run their business in a trust structure.
-They have an adult child, one minor and have set up
+25% for the 2022 financial year.
+For example: Let's say , mum and dad run their business in a trust structure.
+They

 Their structure would look like this;